 The reincarnation religions developed orders of hierarchy that designate superior and inferior relationships of relative status between the various forms and planes of existence, such as the Earth and the Moon and humans and minerals.
 Minerals have been traditionally classified as being on the lower end of this hierarchy.
 Human beings have been traditionally classified as being on the higher end.
 Despite minerals being ranked lower than human beings, the Lustrous possess many of the positive qualities associated with humanity, while lacking many of humanity’s negative traits.
 The Lustrous are sentient, intelligent, and have the ability to reason.
 Moreover, the Lustrous don’t fall ill, grow weak with age, or die.

 The Lustrous don’t contend with with the negative effects of change in the ways humans have to.
 Does this suggest anything about the nature of the Lustrous relative to the nature of humanity?
 On the one hand, the Lustrous are exempt from certain major forms of detrimental change that humans inevitably have to endure.
 On the other hand, the Lustrous are minerals, and minerals have traditionally been considered as a lower form of existence than humanity.
 The suggestion is mixed, an ambivalent notion that’s further complicated when it’s suggested that the Lustrous are descended from human beings.
 It seems more reasonable to conclude, then, that the Lustrous shouldn’t be seen as ranking any better or worse than their human ancestors.
 The Lustrous might not change for the worse in the exact ways that humans do (i.e. with sickness, old age, and death).
-However, they are affected by the searing of loss all the same.
+However, they are affected by loss all the same, loss that can be searing.
 They suffer, just like us, because they lose things and people that they are attached to.
 In the case of death, if you’re willing to be flexible with its definition, the abductions of the Lustrous by the Lunarians constitute its own consequence of permanent separation.
 And when it happens to loved ones, those left behind suffer in these losses’ wakes.